-It is an important forage crop that is widely cultivated in several parts of the world.
+Alfalfa hay is an important forage crop that is widely cultivated in several parts of the world.
 Aside from the fact that they are edible, they can also be used to produce green manure and can be used as cover crops in farms.

-Don’t worry, we would provide detailed answers to these questions.
+What are the risks of giving alfalfa to your guinea pig?
+Don’t worry, we’ll provide you with detailed answers to these questions.

-Actually, alfalfa hay is usually fed to feed rabbits and horses because of its heavy calcium content, which these animals need in great volume for their body system to work properly.
+Alfalfa hay is usually fed to feed rabbits and horses because of its heavy calcium content.
+They need it in great volume for their body system to work properly.
 But for your guinea pig, this is entirely different.

 Alfalfa has many benefits when fed to your piggy.
-It can regulate the digestive system of your cavy, by making it easier for them to process food.
-If fed with alfalfa in small amounts, your guinea pig may become immune to stomach problems such as diarrhea.
+It can regulate the digestive system of your cavy by making it easier for them to process food.
+If fed with alfalfa in small amounts, your guinea pig may become immune to stomach problems, such as diarrhea.

 In addition to these benefits, alfalfa can also be used for your cavy as bedding material.
 Guinea pigs like to have something soft and comfortable to lie on.
-So it would be good if you can provide this for them.
+So, it would be good if you can provide this for them.

 Nutrition Facts of Alfalfa Hay